MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: MCTS-Judge

 \textbf{2) Expansion.} If the maximum depth has not been reached, a new child node is added to the selected node by randomly sampling an unused action and executing it.
 If the action is not null, a subtask outcome is obtained by prompting the LLM to carefully analyze $c$ and $p$ (optionally with reference code) from a specific perspective and then summarize the analysis into a binary decision.

 \textbf{3) Simulation.} During the simulation process, MCTS-Judge consistently selects non-null actions to execute until the maximum depth is reached.
 At this point, a complete reasoning trajectory \( \mathbf{t} = x \oplus s_1 \oplus \cdots \oplus s_k \) that evaluates the code across multiple dimensions is generated.
-The prediction of this trajectory (i.e. $f(\mathbf{t, g})$) is determined by the majority vote of all subtask outcomes and an additional global evaluation $g$.
+The prediction of this trajectory (i.e. $f(\mathbf{t, g})$) is determined by a consistency check using the majority vote across all binary subtask outcomes, combined with an additional global evaluation $g$.

 \textbf{4) Backpropagation.} Once the maximum depth is reached, a terminal reward is calculated for the trajectory and propagated upward through the search tree.
 Each node in the trajectory updates its $Q(s)$ by adding the terminal reward and incrementing its $N(s)$ by one.